fernandosanchezmunoz/simpleweb-java/README.md

 This is an ultra-simple web server written in java.
 It returns a welcome message and also print outs the server's IP address and listening TCP port.
 This is useful for demo purposes and load-balancing testing.
 It also looks for the environment variable $PORT0 and starts the server in that port if the variable exists.
 This is useful for deployment with Marathon and DC/OS.

-The docker version runs on alpine linux and is quite lightweight.
+The docker version runs on alpine linux and is fairly lightweight.

 ## Installation